senchalabs/philogl/docs/event.md

 ---
 layout: docs
 title: Event
 categories: [Documentation]
 ---

 Module: Event {#Event}
 ===========================

 Provides the [Events](event.html) object to bind events to the canvas to interact with 3D objects.
 The first parameter of each event callback function is an event wrapper object that contains as properties:

 * event - (*element*) The native event.
 * x - (*number*) The x position of the mouse pointer when the event was triggered.
 * y - (*number*) The y position of the mouse pointer when the event was triggered.
+* posArray - (*array*) If multiple events where triggered at the same time (like multiple fingers touching a screen), then the array of transformed positions will be here.
 * stop - (*function*) A method that can be called to stop the propagation of the event.
 * wheel - (*number*) Only on the mousewheel event.
 A number specifying the delta for the mouse scroll.
 * isRightClick - (*boolean*) Whether is right or left click.